Log In

 Field Depth:

 Grade 1 winner FORT WASHINGTON is defending champ in his race and has the field’s other signature score.
-DRESDEN ROW is a Grade 3 winner and Grade 2-placed.
-Other graded stakes-placed entrants include HARROW and WHAT SAY THEE among the field of 7.
+Other graded stakes-placed entrants include HARROW and WHAT SAY THEE among the field of 5 after the Saturday morning scratches of likely favorite DRESDEN ROW and THUNDERING.

 Pace:

 The pace picture is murky with CRUISE THE NILE capable of setting the tone if sent along but won the local prep from off the pace.
-THUNDERING and DRESDEN ROW project to be forward in a race should not clip along very fast.
 Deep closers could be at a disadvantage.

 Our Eyes: